coffee makers icon

 On this front the Handpresso Wild Hybrid does superbly well and is the main selling point.

-1. Heat the Water: You need to do this separately or use a thermos flask to carry pre-heated water.
+1. Heat the Water: The one downside to the Wild Hybrid is that you need to do this separately or use a thermos flask to carry pre-heated water.

-2. Get Pumping: Push the hand pump (which is just like a bicycle pump) until the pressure gauge gets to the green zone.
+2. Get Pumping: Push the hand pump (it works exactly like a bicycle pump) until the pressure gauge gets to the green zone.
+I found that 35 pumps usually did the trick and took me 15-20 seconds.

-5. Infuse: Push the “infusion” button to force the hot water through your coffee grounds at high pressure.
+4. Infuse: Hold over your cup and push the “infusion” button to force the hot water through your coffee grounds at high pressure.
 And just like that, you have your espresso.

-For a single shot of espresso, this can take a couple of minutes to complete the process.
+For a single shot of espresso, it’ll take about 5 minutes.
 So it’s not ideal if you’re making espressos for a group of people – although it would be a great workout for you!

-You also have to be happy enough pumping up your pressure like a bike pump wherever you are.
-Probably less of an issue whilst camping, but in the office or the park, it may look a touch odd.
+You also have to be happy to manually build pressure like a bike pump.
+It’s probably less of an issue when camping but in the office, it may look a touch odd.

 coffee beans icon